quangnd159/dangquang.xyz/content/m/ielts.md

 In Task 1, I planned the report in roughly 5 minutes and wrote it in 15 minutes.
 In Task 2, I planned for 8 minutes and wrote the essay in 17 minutes.

 Part of the reason why I could write so fast is that my average typing speed is nearly 90 words per minute.
-That's immensely hugeful.
+That's immensely useful.
 I believe everyone should [learn to touch-type](/t/young.md).
 It's a valuable skill.

 - **Task 1**: The graph below gives information about the price of bananas in four countries between 1994 and 2004.
 - **My performance**: 271 words